Francis Egerton (Royal Navy officer): Personal life

 He died on 15 December 1895 at his home in Weybridge from heart disease aged 71 and was buried at Byfleet.

 Descendants

 Through his son Francis, he was a grandfather of Captain Francis Egerton (1896–1935), who married the Hon.
 Doris Mary Pottinger Meysey-Thompson, a daughter of Henry Meysey-Thompson, 1st Baron Knaresborough and Ethel Adeline Pottinger (daughter of Sir Henry Pottinger, 3rd Baronet).
 Among her siblings was Helen Winifred, Lady Newton, the mother of Peter Richard Legh, 4th Baron Newton; Violet Ethel Meysey-Thompson, the mother of Giles Vandeleur and wife of Sir Algar Howard.

+With Laura Jean Mary Stevenson, his son William Francis Egerton had an illegitimate child Harold Nigel Egerton Salmon, a Royal Air Force (RAF) pilot and the father of actress Joanna Pettet.